PradeepBollepalli/AWS-EKS-Project/README.md

 In this service we can launch an a server and assaign Networks, Subnets ,and create Pods, assign security groups ,can attach multiple              loadbalancers depending upon application requirements.

- In this service we use tools like AWS cloud watch,Loadbalancers and so on .
+ In this service we use tools like AWS cloud watch,Loadbalancers and so on.

 2.WHY AWS EKS CLUSTER?
      Because now a days all the projects using this service because it provides services in such a  way that we can deploy,scale,rollout,and            can monitor our project/application very easily.
 How  ever there are other compitetors are there in the market for EKS service, these              are  different from person/ person or ganizations.